barrymcgee/gatsby-plugin-scroll-indicator/README.md

 - 🔥 Easily add a page scroll indicator to your Gatsby site.
 - 👨🏼‍💻A 3px high indicator bar will progress along the top of your viewport as you scroll down the page.
-- 🎨 The color is of the indicator bar is a configurable option.
+- 🎨 The color, height, paths and z-index of the indicator bar are all configurable options.

 ## Install